vinamrgrover/ETL-Pipeline-Airflow-Reddit-API/README.md

 + An IAM Role is assigned to the AWS EC2 instance with a policy to allow AWS S3 access.
 Finally the Airflow DAG is set to run on EC2 instance which initiates the ETL Pipeline.

+## Files

+reddit_etl.py: This file contains the Python ETL script for extracting, transforming, and loading data from Reddit API to AWS S3 using s3fs.

+reddit_dag.py: This file contains the DAG and task definitions for Airflow.